front-end-intermediate/DOM-Scripting/readme.md

 ];
 ```

-Filter the list of inventors for those who were born in the 1500's
+Filter the list of inventors for those who were born in the 1500's.

+In the console:

 ```js
 const fifteen = inventors.filter(function(inventor) {